Privacy Notice

 40 years in the event of exposure to asbestos

-Copies of filmed lesson observations Completion of academic year + 1 term
+Completion of academic year + 1 term

 CANDIDATE RECORDS

-Application forms, CVs and interview notes (unsuccessful candidates)
+Application forms, CVs, and interview notes (unsuccessful candidates)

 Last communication to candidate + 6 months

-Application forms, CVs and interview notes (successful candidates)
+Application forms, CVs, and interview notes (successful candidates)

-Part of personnel file.
-6 years after employment ceases.
+Part of personnel file 6 years after employment ceases.

 (Please note that CEG’s stated data retention periods may be affected by the terms of reference of the Independent Inquiry into Child Sexual Abuse (IICSA).
 CEG is obliged to retain all documentation regarding a safeguarding concern for the duration of the IICSA.
 For more information, please visit https://www.iicsa.org.uk/).